-- (b) With any single generating unit unavailable, followed by Manual System Adjustments, followed by a common tower outage or the contingency loss of a transmission circuit or transformer, all Facilities shall be within their applicable Ratings, the ERCOT System shall remain stable with no cascading or uncontrolled Islanding, and there shall be no non-consequential Load loss. - (c) With any single 345/138 kV transformer unavailable, followed by Manual System Adjustments, followed by a common tower outage, or the contingency loss of a single generating unit, transmission circuit, transformer, shunt device, or FACTS device, all Facilities shall be within their applicable Ratings, the ERCOT System shall remain stable with no cascading or uncontrolled Islanding, and there shall be no non-consequential Load loss.
+- (b) With any single generating unit unavailable, followed by Manual System Adjustments, followed by a common tower outage, all Facilities shall be within their applicable Ratings, the ERCOT System shall remain stable with no cascading or uncontrolled Islanding, and there shall be no non-consequential Load loss. - (c) With any single 345/138 kV transformer unavailable, followed by Manual System Adjustments, followed by a common tower outage, or the contingency loss of a single generating unit, transmission circuit, transformer, shunt device, or FACTS device, all Facilities shall be within their applicable Ratings, the ERCOT System shall remain stable with no cascading or uncontrolled Islanding, and there shall be no non-consequential Load loss.
 An operational solution may be planned on a permanent basis to resolve a performance deficiency under this condition. - (d) Assessments, including proposed solutions, associated with criteria in paragraph (c), above, and line 3 of Table 1 below, shall be completed by no later than May 1, 2015.

-Initial Condition Event Facilities within Applicable Ratings and System Stable with No Cascading or Uncontrolled Outages Non- consequential Load Loss Allowed

-1 Normal System Common tower outage Yes No

-2 Unavailability of a generating unit, followed by Manual System Adjustments Common tower outage; or Contingency loss of one of the following: 1.
-Transmission circuit; or Yes No

-2. Transformer

-3 Unavailability of a 345/138 kV transformer, followed by Manual System Adjustments Common tower outage; or Contingency loss of one of the following: 1.
-Generating unit; Yes No
+Initial Condition Event Facilities within Applicable Ratings and System Stable with No Cascading or Uncontrolled Outages Non- consequential Load Loss Allowed 1 Normal System Common tower outage Yes No 2 Unavailability of a generating unit, followed by Manual System Adjustments Common tower outage Yes No 3 Unavailability of a 345/138 kV transformer, followed by Manual System Adjustments Common tower outage; or Contingency loss of one of the following: 1.
+Generating unit; 2.
+Transmission circuit; 3.
+Transformer; 4.
+Shunt device; or 5.
+FACTS device Yes No this Section 4.1.1.2, but the improvement cannot be implemented in time to resolve the performance deficiency, an interim solution may be used to resolve the deficiency until the improvement has been implemented.

-2. Transmission circuit;

-3. Transformer;

-4. Shunt device; or

-5. FACTS device